 Now I want to ask you a question.
 In spite of all the evidence that they had from the around and the about (Nebuchadnezzar, his police force, the accusers, the roaring fire), did they see God?
 Yes, they saw God, though not with their physical eyes.

 Daniel 3:16-19 Shadrach, Meshach, and Abed-Nego answered and said to the king, "O Nebuchadnezzar, we have no need to answer you in this matter [that is, they were not going to go into any long, detailed explanation].
 If that is the case, our God whom we serve is able to deliver us from the burning fiery furnace, and He will deliver us from your hand, O king.
 But, if not, let it be known to you, O king, that we do not serve your gods, nor will we worship the gold image which you have set up."
 Then Nebuchadnezzar was full of fury. . .

 They could see his face, but they also saw God.
 Now from where did this powerful conviction come?
 Brethren, that kind of conviction does not arise on command, at the spur of the moment.
 That kind of conviction was the fruit of the demonstration of God in the lives of these three young men previous to this time and when their lives were on the line.
 They grew in faith over a period of time.

 God is the God who is always the same.
 I Corinthians 10:13 applied to them just as it applies to you and me.
 He knew what they were able to endure.
 And they knew that He would provide a "way of escape."
 So they said, "Even if He does not choose to do that, we still are not going to bow down to your image."

-Brethren, why don't more mighty deliverances occur to us?
-I think it's because we spend so little time fellowshipping with God that we don't see Him as an immediate and vitally important part of our lives.
+Brethren, why do not more mighty deliverances occur to us?
+I think it is because we spend so little time fellowshipping with God that we do not see Him as an immediate and vitally important part of our lives.
 As a result of that, we are overwhelmed by the physical, by the around and the about.

 Seeing God in Impossible Situations